Are you really going to open in the Fall of 2018?

-Will OMPS offer special education services?
+Do OMPS offer special education services?

-Yes, OMPS will provide special education services to any student who requires them.
-We will work in partnership with TBAISD to provide appropriate services for all learners in special education support services such as Occupational Therapy, Physical Therapy, Speech/Language Therapy, Social Work, as well as, a School Psychologist and Teacher Consultants.
+Yes, OMPS provide special education services to any student who requires them.
+We work in partnership with TBAISD to provide appropriate services for all learners in special education support services such as Occupational Therapy, Physical Therapy, Speech/Language Therapy, Social Work, as well as, a School Psychologist and Teacher Consultants.
 Special education teachers partner with regular classroom teachers to reach every student.

 How do I enroll for Preschool?

 Please contact the Old Mission Peninsula Education Foundation at info@OMPEF.org regarding preschool programs at the school.